juaaloval/daikon_modified/README.md

 However, there are derived variables that do not provide any relevant information, this is the case of the derived variable `orig()`, which indicates the value of a variable at the input program point and is used to make comparisons with the value of the same variable at the output program point.
-In the context of black box testing of RESTful APIs, the value of the input parameters does not change at any time, so Daikon would only detect equality invariants between the parameter value at the input and output (`input.limit == orig(input.limit)`) that will always be satisfied.
+In the context of black box testing of REST APIs, the value of the input parameters does not change at any time, so Daikon would only detect equality invariants between the parameter value at the input and output (`input.limit == orig(input.limit)`) that will always be satisfied.
 For this reason, this derived variable has been disabled.